shalutha1/Hotels_price_prediction/README.md

 📊 Results:
 After rigorous experimentation and fine-tuning of hyperparameters, our Linear Regression model demonstrated impressive performance with an accuracy of on the test dataset.
 Furthermore, we conducted a feature importance analysis.

+Web Application Development 📌: To make the model accessible to users, I developed a web application using HTML and CSS for the front-end and Flask for the back-end.
+The web app allows users to input Hotel characteristics and instantly receive price predictions.
+The user-friendly interface and seamless integration between front-end and back-end components made the application both functional and interactive.

 🚀 Key Takeaways:
 This project provided invaluable hands-on experience in data preprocessing, feature engineering, and model selection, showcasing the effectiveness of Linear Regression in tackling real-world Regression tasks.
 It underscores the importance of leveraging ensemble methods to achieve robust predictive performance in complex datasets.